A total of five positions available.

 For more information on guidelines for appointment, responsibilities/duties, and the conflict of interest policies, and antitrust and disclosure statement forms, please refer to the BPS Board of Directors Call for Nominations Booklet.

-New Board members will be asked to attend Fall Board Meeting as observers in Alexandria, VA on October 4-6, 2019, and participate in a BPS orientation webinar or onsite meeting in February 2020.
+New Board members will be asked to attend the Fall Board Meeting as observers tentatively scheduled for October 8-11, 2020 in Colorado Springs, CO, and participate in a BPS orientation webinar or onsite meeting on February 20, 2021.

 The Board of Pharmacy Specialties Constitution and Bylaws states the following: